DSBhproject/Akai-Midimix-abstraction/README.md

 Akai Editor template patch (recommended)

+🔄 Interaction with Parent Patch
+The [akai.midimx] abstraction is designed to be controlled and monitored from its parent patch, allowing full integration in larger modular setups.

+📤 Sending Data to Parent Patch
+The abstraction outputs values through its send outlet, which can be filtered using a [route <param_number>] object to retrieve the specific parameter value.

+Example:

+puredata
+[route 3]
+|
+[param_value]
+🔎 This lets you track control changes from the MIDImix in your main patch logic.

+📥 Receiving External Control
+You can also send control data into the abstraction using its receive inlet.

+Use messages like:

+[param_set <param_number> <param_value>(
+To remotely change a parameter value (e.g., simulate fader movement or automation).

+🧭 Parameter Labeling
+You can assign names to parameters from the parent patch using:

+[param_label <param_number> <param_name>( -> receive inlet
+📝 This is useful for dynamic UI elements or identification in performance contexts.

 📝 Notes
 🔢 It has only one creation argument: the MIDI port number, which must match the number selected in PD's MIDI Settings.